zhullyb/monyhar/monyhar/docs/gpu/gpu_testing_bot_details.md

 *   [`gpu.star`][gpu.star]
-    *   Defines a `monyhar.tests.gpu` Swarming pool which contains all of the specialized hardware, except some hardware shared with Chromium: for example, the Windows and Linux NVIDIA bots, the Windows AMD bots, and the MacBook Pros with NVIDIA and AMD GPUs.
+    *   Defines a `monyhar.tests.gpu` Swarming pool which contains all of the specialized hardware, except some hardware shared with Monyhar: for example, the Windows and Linux NVIDIA bots, the Windows AMD bots, and the MacBook Pros with NVIDIA and AMD GPUs.
 New GPU hardware should be added to this pool.